Skip to main content

 Study of the history and theory of written composition.
 This course explores basic rhetorical principles, various theoretical perspectives in the field of composition/rhetoric, and helps students form practical approaches to the guidance of, response to, and structuring of student writing.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: One year of college literature or consent of instructor.

-ENGL 524 - Seminar in Early Modern Literature
+ENGL 527 - Seminar in Eighteenth-Century Literature

 ENGL 564 - Seminar Lit Modes and Genres